dsc-sookmyung/2023-ta-bom-SolutionChallenge/readme.md

 #### See the history of orders
   On the Orders page, users can check their current order status and past orders.
-Order statuses are categorized into three main categories: 'Order', 'Cooking', and 'GOOD TO GO'.
+Order statuses are categorized into three main categories: 'Order', 'Confirming', and 'Good To Go'.
 Whenever the restaurant updates its status, the customer's order status also changes.

 <br/>